-These books for children are all about accepting their own differences that help children see their uniqueness as a strength.
+These accepting differences books are sure to help children see their, and others’, uniqueness as strength.

 We all grow up with things that we wish we could change about ourselves.
 And many times it’s the things that make us different — or as I like to think of it, the things that make us unique.